maansidesai/WIRED-2024-Paris/desai-hamilton-ieeg-preprocessing/README.md

 # hamilton-ieeg-preprocessing

-Written by Liberty Hamilton for NeuroHackademy 2023. liberty.hamilton@austin.utexas.edu
+Written by Maansi Desai (and Liberty Hamilton) for WIRED 2024. maansi.desai@utexas.edu | liberty.hamilton@austin.utexas.edu

 This repo includes jupyter notebooks for preprocessing intracranial data using MNE python.
 The tutorial is is two parts.